 - a.
 No staff member is to attend a workshop with a cost factor involved without prior approval from Mr. Belton. - b.
 Forms (My Learning Plan) for out-of-district workshops/conferences MUST be submitted at least 30 days in advance.
-Workshops will not be approved if submitted after the deadline. - c.
+Workshops will not be approved if submitted after the deadline.
+Do not ask for exceptions to this action item as all PD out of the district MUST be board approved under the recommendation of the Superintendent of Schools. - c.
 Conferences/Workshops that require an overnight stay cost will not be accepted, as per the district.
 Conference attendees are required to pay lodging costs on their own, if required, - d.
 If you need assistance with My Learning Plan, please contact Mr. Mitchell